 Importantly, the Custodian must be able to identify which documents belong in the Administrative Record and, in the event of litigation, be prepared to provide a declaration about its preparation.

-As soon as the Custodian is identified, the person should get in touch with the appropriate NOAA General Counsel's Office attorney assigned to work on the matter.2
+As soon as the Custodian is identified, the person should get in touch with the appropriate NOAA General Counsel's Office attorney assigned to work on the matter.4

-5.4 When do personnel compile the administrative record for judicial review?
+5.4 When do agency personnel compile the administrative record for judicial review?

-The Guidelines should explain that the agency only needs to compile an administrative record for judicial review if someone files a lawsuit in federal court challenging a final rule.
-The Guidelines should emphasize that maintaining a rulemaking record throughout the rulemaking process, as described in Chapter 3, will help personnel accurately and efficiently compile an administrative record for judicial review in the event of litigation.
+The Guidelines should explain the agency's policies for when it begins to compile the administrative record for judicial review, for example when someone files a lawsuit in federal court challenging a final rule or it is reasonably anticipated that someone will file such a lawsuit.
+The Guidelines should emphasize that maintaining an internal rulemaking record throughout the rulemaking process, as described in Chapter 3, will help agency personnel accurately and efficiently compile an administrative record for judicial review in the event of litigation.